State Library of South Australia: Institute Building

+As of 2025, the Institute Building is still home to and provides exhibition space for the South Australian Society of Arts, and the Anne and Basil Hetzel Lecture Theatre as well as meeting rooms in the building are regularly hired for various events.

+The Institute Building was listed on the South Australian Heritage Register on 24 July 1980.

-Mortlock Wing
+Mortlock Chamber

+The building now known as the Mortlock Chamber has formerly been known as the Jervois Wing and Mortlock Wing.

+The building was designed by colonial architect E. J. Woods, who amended an earlier design by R. G. Thomas.
+The foundation stone was laid on 7 November 1879 by Sir William Jervois and the building was constructed by Brown and Thompson at a total cost of £36,395 (valued at GBP 5,779,512.24 roughly A$12,065,787.56 accounted for today's inflation) and opened in 1884.
+Supervision for the board of directors was undertaken by secretary Robert Kay (1825–1904), later general director and secretary of the Public Library, Museum, and Art Gallery of South Australia.

-The building now known as the Mortlock Wing was opened on 18 December 1884 as a "Public Library, Museum and Art Gallery for the colony of South Australia" with 23,000 books and a staff of three.
+The building was opened on 18 December 1884 by the Governor of South Australia, Sir William Robinson, as a "Public Library, Museum and Art Gallery for the colony of South Australia" with 23,000 books and a staff of three employees.
 It had taken over 18 years to complete after the initial foundations were laid in 1866.
-(In 1873 the foundations of the western wing of a proposed new block were laid, but there the matter ended until 1876, when fresh plans were drawn, and another set of foundations put in.
-Again the work went no further until 1879 when the west wing was finally commenced.
+(In 1873 the foundations of the western wing of a proposed new block were laid, but there the matter ended until 1876 when new plans were drawn, and another set of foundations put in.
+Again, the work went no further until 1879 when the west wing was finally commenced.
 The earlier work was condemned, and had to be removed before the Public Library could be started.)
-The foundation stone was laid on 7 November 1879 by Sir William Jervois and the building was constructed by Brown and Thompson at a total cost of £36,395, and opened in 1884.
-Supervision for the board of directors was undertaken by secretary Robert Kay (1825–1904), later general director and secretary of the Public Library, Museum, and Art Gallery of South Australia.

 The building is French Renaissance in style with a mansard roof.
-The walls are constructed of brick with Sydney freestone facings with decorations in the darker shade of Manoora stone.
+The walls are constructed of brick with Sydney freestone facings, with decorations in the darker shade of Manoora stone.
 The interior has two galleries, the first supported by masonry columns, and the second by cast iron brackets.
-The balconies feature wrought iron balustrading ornamented with gold while the glass-domed roof allows the chamber to be lit with natural light.
+The balconies feature wrought iron balustrading ornamented with gold, while the glass-domed roof allows the chamber to be lit with natural light.
 Two of the original gas "sunburner" lamps survive in the office space located on the second floor at the southern end.